 Joint and several liability

-If the damage is attributable to more data controllers or data processors (or both), each of them is jointly and severally liable for the full amount of the accident.
+If the damage is attributable to more data controllers or data processors (or both), each of them is jointly and severally liable for the full amount of the incident.

-In this case, the person who has compensated for the damage in full can claim compensation corresponding to their share of liability from the other owners or liable parties involved.
+In this case, the responsible person who has compensated for the damage costs in full (in solidum) can claim each share of remaining compensation corresponding to each share of liability of the rest of the owners or liable parties involved.